What to Do When Ice Forms on Your Air Conditioning Unit

 When the temperature in your AC unit's evaporator coils falls below freezing, that's when ice begins to form.
 As you likely already know from experience, that ice buildup significantly reduces your AC unit's efficiency and can even make it impossible for the unit to effectively cool your home.

-Causes of Ice Formation
+Causes of ice formation

 Now that you understand where and how the ice forms, it's time to discuss explanations for why it's happening so that you can figure out what to do.
 There are three primary reasons that ice might form on an air conditioner's evaporator coils, each of which requires a different resolution.

-1. Reduced Airflow
+1. Reduced airflow

 The most common reason for evaporator coils to freeze up is reduced airflow.
 If too little air is flowing over the coils, excessive ice forms as cold builds up thanks to the refrigerant but can't be transferred to the air.
 This, in turn, causes further airflow issues as the coils frost over, creating a negative feedback loop that culminates in uncomfortably high indoor air temperatures.
 Potential underlying causes of reduced airflow include: